DidierMalenfant/didier.malenfant.net/_posts/2023-03-27-building-a-core.md

 ### Packaging the core

-As I mentioned above, all the files required to build a core for the **Analog Pocket** have a specific directory structure to follow but also a specific format and some required information.
+As I mentioned above, all the files required to build a core for the **Analogue Pocket** have a specific directory structure to follow but also a specific format and some required information.
 Some of that information, like the core name itself, is also used in a naming convention for some of the file.
 This feels highly error prone, so much so that people apparently already started writing validators for all this to catch potential errors.
 I was just about to write one such validator when I realized that a better approach was probably to write a core packaging tool which would take care of generating all these files automatically.

 This turned into a few tools actually.
 First, you may notice that the file extension for bitstream file in the core package is `rbf_r`.
 The reason for this is that the Analogue Pocket doesn't read the `rbf` bitstream files that are generated from the **Verilog** source but instead requires a reversed bitstream file, therefore an `rbf_r` file.
 So I first wrote a quick `pfReverseBitstream` Python script to make that conversion part of the build process.